 Not Knowing When to Ditch the Car

-For example, if you're traveling to New York, if might pay to park your car near the station for the Staten Island Ferry and take the picturesque ride to the tip of Manhattan.
+For example, if you're traveling to New York, it might pay to park your car near the station for the Staten Island Ferry and take the picturesque ride to the tip of Manhattan.
 From there, you can connect to the subway and explore all the city sights and sounds.
 Doing that will relieve you of parking problems and paying the sky-high gasoline prices typically found near downtown areas.

-Failing to Check the Road Ahead
+Ignoring the Road Ahead

 Shopping for Cheap Gas the Wrong Way

+It certainly pays to know where the best chances for a cheap tank can be found.
 If you're traveling from a relatively low-tax state to a high-tax state, fill up on the appropriate side of the state line.
-It's easy to find state gasoline tax rates.

 Making Your Vehicle a Target for Thieves

-Clark W. Griswold (a genius with food additives but not all that bright with travel planning) decided to drive his family from Chicago to "Walley World," which appeared to be in California.
-The family vehicle was piled high with suitcases, and anyone could spot the occupants as out-of-towners by the appearance of the station wagon.
+If you've seen the quintessential road trip movie "National Lampoon's Vacation," you'll remember when Clark Griswold decided to drive his family from Chicago to Walley World across the country; the family car was piled high with suitcases and anyone could spot the occupants as out-of-towners by the appearance of the station wagon.